x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/enable-or-prevent-transferring-calls.md

 > [!NOTE]
 > If you clear this check box and also clear the **Allow callers to leave voice messages for users** check box, the **Options for searching the address book** are disabled.

-### Use the Shell to enable or prevent call transfers to users from a UM auto attendant
+### Use Exchange Online PowerShell to enable or prevent call transfers to users from a UM auto attendant

 This example prevents call transfers on a UM auto attendant named `MyUMAutoAttendant`.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -AllowDialPlanSubscribers $false
 ```

 This example enables call transfers on a UM auto attendant named `MyUMAutoAttendant`.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -AllowDialPlanSubscribers $true